 Self-defense is the act of using force to defend yourself or someone else.
 Using force against people is normally a crime.
 When you claim self-defense as a legal defense for your actions, you are admitting that you committed the crime, but did so only to defend yourself.
 This is a form of affirmative defense[1].

-California self-defense laws allow you to use force, up to and including lethal force, to defend yourself or other people.
-This means that if you have a reasonable belief that someone presents an imminent danger, you may use proportionate force to stop the threat.
+California self defense laws allow you to use force, up to and including lethal force, to defend yourself or other people.
+This means that if you have a reasonable belief that someone presents an imminent danger or you are in danger of being killed, you may use proportionate force to stop the threat.

 Is California a ‘Stand Your Ground’ State?

-Self-defense laws explicitly state that if you are in immediate danger, you do not have any obligation to retreat (Penal Code 198.5).
+Shortly, Yes.
+Self defense laws in California explicitly state that if you are in immediate danger, you do not have any obligation to retreat according to Penal Code 198.5[2].
 Even if retreat is available and appears to be a safer option, you have the right of self-defense and are legally entitled to stand your ground against an attacker.
 This is the opposite of ‘Duty to Retreat’ self-defense rules.
-In states with a ‘Duty to Retreat’ doctrine, victims of violent crimes are obliged to attempt any available escapes before defending themselves with force.
+In states with a ‘Duty to Retreat’ doctrine[3], victims of violent crimes[4]are obliged to attempt any available escapes before defending themselves with force.

 For example, if you are walking on the street and someone threatens you with a weapon, assaults you, or otherwise illegally uses force against you, California laws of self-defense do not require you to run away or leave the area.
 If you are somewhere you are entitled to be, like a public area, then you can use the necessary force to remain in that place without becoming the victim of a violent crime.